One Day in Venice: Best Itinerary, Map, Tips & Guide

 Libreria Acqua Alta

-Stacked wall-to-wall with books, magazines and maps, Libreria Acqua Alta stores the books in boats, waterproof containers, bathtubs and even a full-sized gondola!
+Stacked wall-to-wall with books, magazines, and maps, Libreria Acqua Alta stores the books in boats, waterproof containers, bathtubs, and even a full-sized gondola!

-Ponte di Rialto – The Rialto Bridge
+Ponte di Rialto

 The iconic Rialto Bridge is the oldest bridge spanning the Grand Canal.
-It connects the districts of San Marco and San Polo and has been rebuilt several times since its first construction as a pontoon bridge in 1173.
-Whilst there visit the Mercati de Rialto or Rialto Market and look at the amazing array of fresh foods on display.
+It connects the San Marco and San Polo districts and has been rebuilt several times since its first construction as a pontoon bridge in 1173.

 An image of the canal and rialto bridge in Venice